• Home

 Review by Stephen Grigg

-Director Phil Gascoyne makes an immediate impact as the audience are plunged into darkness simulating a deep coalmine with all the accompanying whirrs and hums.
-We are introduced to the main characters Phil, Jim, Harry and Andy who arrive on stage with overalls, helmets and lights.
+Director Phil Gascoyne makes an immediate impact as the audience is plunged into darkness, simulating a deep coalmine with all the accompanying whirrs and hums.
+We are introduced to the main characters Phil, Jim, Harry, and Andy, who arrive on stage in overalls, helmets, and lights.
 The Stannington Brass Band then strikes up a rousing rendition of Death or Glory.

-The play is set in 1994, a couple of years after Heseltine’s pit closure scheme and a good decade on from Scargill’s Miner’s Strikes.
-Money is tight but the men are kept sane by boozing and playing in The Grimley Brass Band whilst their wives tackle screaming children or conduct pit closure protests.
-The play is funny but with serious social and political messages.
-The standout performance is from Kevin Cheeseright.
-I was misty-eyed when he made his final speech regarding the destructive Tory government.
-He perfectly captured Pete Postlethwaite’s repertoire from the film.
-It was all the more poignant given the great man’s demise last year.
+Set in 1994, a couple of years after Heseltine’s pit closure scheme and a good decade on from Scargill’s Miner’s Strikes, the play portrays a time when money is tight.
+The men are kept sane by boozing and playing in The Grimley Brass Band, while their wives tackle screaming children or conduct pit closure protests.
+The play is funny but carries serious social and political messages, reminiscent of the themes in Calendar Girls.
+The standout performance is from Kevin Cheeseright, whose final speech regarding the destructive Tory government left me misty-eyed.
+He perfectly captured Pete Postlethwaite’s repertoire from the film, making it all the more poignant given the great man’s demise last year.

-Fran Larkin is on good form as Sandra, a young mother struggling with debt.
-Stuart Rooker puts in a measured performance as ladies’ man Andy.
-Dominic Stevenson at only 15 is confident as Sandra’s eldest Shane, although it’s a bit of a stretch to believe he is nine!
-Good use was made of a large projection-screen.
-In particular, there are some amusing photos of the band (plus supporters) on their way to the Albert Hall.
+Fran Larkin is on good form as Sandra, a young mother struggling with debt, while Stuart Rooker delivers a measured performance as ladies’ man Andy.
+Dominic Stevenson, at only 15, is confident as Sandra’s eldest Shane, though it’s a bit of a stretch to believe he is nine!
+Good use was made of a large projection screen, featuring amusing photos of the band (plus supporters) on their way to the Albert Hall, much like the community spirit celebrated in Sheffield Theatre productions by the Tudor Players.

 PUBLICITY